programminghistorian/ph-submissions/en/drafts/originals/reverse-engineering-born-digital-artefacts.md

 Our proposal enhances existing lessons by equipping historians with essential technical skills to analyse digital artifacts.
 These artifacts are more than their visible content, existing within interwoven layers that shape their function and meaning.
 Technically, they are embedded in systems of file formats, applications, operating systems, and hardware, but they are also influenced by environmental factors like infrastructure, data centres, and socio-economic conditions.

 This lesson provides a thorough overview of reverse engineering and software archaeology.
 After outlining a basic overview of this field, we present some foundational techniques and tools.
 These can be applied for accessing, interpreting, and critically analysing previously opaque digital materials—such as old databases, early video games, or proprietary file formats.
-This skill set ultimately empowers readers to engage more confidently with the digital sources shaping insightful historical research today.
+This skill set ultimately empowers readers to engage more confidently with the digital sources shaping historical research today.
 The techniques and tools are illustrated through two case studies.
 The first is a presentation on how an image format can also be an archive, highlighting the necessity of looking beyond what is shown to us on screen.
 The second case is an investigation into a cracked Commdore 64 video game from 1984, in which we tie reverse engineering into studying the history of digital technology.

 The goal of this lesson is to introduce the use of hex editors as a tool for reverse engineering and digital archaeology.
 By analysing raw hexadecimal data, historians and researchers can uncover hidden structures, embedded messages, and unexpected functionalities within digital files.
 Through practical examples, including a JPEG image of a cat that also functions as a ZIP archive, we aim to demonstrate how hex editing can reveal a file's true behaviour beyond its surface-level format.
 This lesson will equip you with the skills to identify file signatures, parse metadata, and recognize structural anomalies, fostering an understanding of how digital artifacts are constructed and how they may conceal multiple layers of information.
-By the end of this chapter, you will have the foundational knowledge needed to use hex editors for investigating and interpreting complex digital objects.
+By the end you will have the foundational knowledge needed to use hex editors for investigating and interpreting complex digital objects.

 There are two fundamental technical requirements for this lesson that form the foundation of our digital archaeology approach.